UN Moldova Country Results Report 2020 - key results and lessons learned

 The document as well identifies the key constraints and lessons learned in the process of implementing The Partnership Framework for Sustainable Development 2018–2022 (PFSD) and provides an overview of what our priorities and ambitions are for 2021.

-According to the report, in 2020 the United Nations in Moldova continued to support the country in the implementation of its development priorities and the achievement of the SDGs, making progress in all four strategic directions of its work by:
+According to the report, in 2020 the United Nations in Moldova continued to support the country in the implementation of its development priorities and the achievement of the Sustainable Development Goals (SDGs), making progress in all four strategic directions of its work by:

 - advancing human rights and gender equality and strengthening institutional and governance capacities;